Save Your Breath

-Try it next time you feel the urge to pull out you sledgehammer.
-It won’t come naturally but it’s even more fun than swinging a sledgehammer.
+Try it next time you feel the urge to pull out your sledgehammer.
+It won’t come naturally but it’s not that hard.
+It’s even kind of fun.
 Most importantly, it works.

 - How to Win Friends and Influence People, by Dale Carnegie.
 Originally published in 1936, this classic doesn’t get old because our brains don’t change.

 - How to Have Impossible Conversations: A Very Practical Guide, by Peter Boghossian and James Lindsay.
 An instruction manual on changing people’s minds.
 Each chapter has increasingly advanced lessons.

 - Influence: The Psychology of Persuasion, by Robert Cialdini.
 Six scientifically-backed and psychology-based ways to persuade people.